Ankcorn/BoatRampSAAS/README.md

 It is a standard [GeoJSON](http://geojson.org/) file, with each feature consisting of a `geometry` and `properties`, such as owner, material that the ramp is made of, etc.

+To load it in I have turned it into a ts file and it is served as a response to requests to the ramps lambda

-## The challenge
+## Features

 Your goal is to build a React and Redux-based UI to explore this data.
 The interface should have the following features:

-1. A map to be able to visualise all the boat ramps.
+1. A map to be able to visualise all the boat ramps.[x]
 2. A data visualisation of your choice that displays the number or ramps per construction material.
 3. A data visualisation of your choice that displays the number of ramps per size category (values of `area` in 3 different ranges: `[0, 50)`, `[50, 200)`, and `[200, 526)`).
 4. Zooming in the map should filter the visualised data to include only those ramps which are currently visible in the viewport.